 \subsection{Embedded Electronics and Sensing}

-Owing to their small form factor and low cost, MEMS-based sensors were employed in sensor design.
-ESP32-S3 (N16R8) was chosen due to the availability of the $I^2$ (Inter-IC Sound) serial communication protocol, allowing direct audio recording.
-The microphone employed, ICS43434, uses a 24-bit $I^2S$ interface with a sampling rate of 8000 Hz for digital data acquisition and has a high SNR and sensitivity.
-The pressure sensor BMP280 uses $I^2C$ protocol for communicating with ESP32 at a 15.625 Hz sampling rate in sync with the microphone for serial transmission, allowing consistent coordinated data collection.
+MEMS-based sensors were employed because of their small form factor and low cost.
+The ESP32-S3 (N16R8) allows for direct audio recording via the $I^2$ (Inter-IC Sound) serial communication protocol.
+The microphone employed, ICS43434, uses a 24-bit $I^2S$ interface with a 8000 Hz sampling rate for digital data acquisition and has a high SNR and sensitivity.
+The pressure sensor BMP280 uses $I^2C$ protocol for communicating with ESP32 at a 15.625 Hz sampling rate in sync with the microphone through serial transmission.

-The system also implements passive control of pneumatic components.
-A 6V solenoid valve was powered by PWM outputs of the L298N motor driver connected to an Elegoo Uno R3 and a DC power supply, which enabled precise control of valve opening time required to achieve desired pressure values and palpator heights for every experimental trial.
-The input air into the palpator was supplied by a miniature 5V DC pump powered by the Elegoo Uno R3.
+A 6V solenoid valve is powered by PWM outputs of the L298N motor driver connected to an Elegoo Uno R3 and a DC power supply, enabling precise control of valve opening time.
+This is needed to achieve desired pressure values and palpator heights for experimental trials.
+The input air at a steady flow rate of $2.5$ litres per minute is supplied to the palpator by a miniature 5V DC pump powered by the Elegoo Uno R3.